 There are three basic reasons that companies hire consultants of any sort; a lack of time, expertise, or perspective.
 While convenience is sometimes cited, this really translates into a combination of time and expertise.
 In some cases consultants are also hired for political reasons, such as hiring an executive's relative or a prestigious outside firm to review your books, but even this rarely flies without at least some degree of justification based on one of the three basic reasons.

 Nobody knows everything there is to know about information protection, and on occasion, bad things happen that are too hard to manage with available staff, either because of time or expertise limits.
 It is a rare company that has no internal disputes, but some companies are good at handling these internally.
 Finally, almost any company can benefit from an outside opinion of their information protection posture.
 Otherwise, you lose perspective over time.
-For these reasons, option 1 is rarely a good choice except for very small companies with very little information technology dependence.

 True security expertise is a rare commodity today.
 It usually takes at least 2 years of experience before security practitioners become reasonably well qualified at simple security tasks.
 For more skilled advisers, at least ten years of relevant experience seems necessary in order to gain in-depth understanding of the issues.
 To make good management decisions and also have outstanding technical knowledge is a true rarity.
 Unless your staff includes this sort of expertise in the area of interest, outside assistance may be the only way to address critical security concerns.
-The cost of such a consultant is on the order of $3000 per day or more.
-Some charge up to $8000 per day, but just charging a lot doesn't make you a real expert.

 For objective outside opinions, it is almost always important to have true experts.
 In these cases, some companies make the mistake of hiring the expert for internal political purposes of validating one or another point of view.
 Any expert worth having will not bend to political pressures and will give a straight answer.
 These are the same experts that are typically used for option 2.